JosteveGit/progress_dialog/README.md

-# progress_dialog
+# simpleprogressdialog
-Progress Dialog is an open source package with a customizable and easy to use and tweak Progress Dialog
+Simple Progress Dialog is an open source package with a customizable and easy to use and tweak Progress Dialog

 ## Widgets
- *  `ProgressDilaog` - Creates a Progess Dialog for you
+ *  `ProgressDialog` - Creates a Progess Dialog for you

 ## Examples
 ### 1. Simple use